-As program director for digital publishing at the Donald W. Reynolds Journalism Institute (RJI), Fidler coordinates digital publishing research projects and the Digital Publishing Alliance, a member-supported initiative that includes The New York Times, the Los Angeles Times and The Washington Post.
-He has been at RJI since 2004 when he was named as the first Reynolds Fellow.
+As program director for digital publishing at the Donald W. Reynolds Journalism Institute (RJI), Fidler coordinated digital publishing research projects and the Digital Publishing Alliance, a member-supported initiative that includes The New York Times, the Los Angeles Times and The Washington Post.
+He came to RJI in 2004 as the organization's first RJI Fellow.
 At the time of his appointment he was a tenured professor of journalism and information design in the School of Journalism and Mass Communication at Kent State University in Ohio.

 In addition to serving as Knight-Ridder’s Director of New Media, Fidler founded and directed the Knight-Ridder Graphics Network (now McClatchy/Tribune Graphic Service), the first computer-based news graphics service (1983-1988), and PressLink, the first global intranet for the newspaper industry (1985-1991).
 He also was a member of Knight-Ridder’s videotex development team, and served as the first director of design for the company’s pioneering consumer online service known as Viewtron (1979-1983).